hoffmangroup/genomedata/doc/genomedata.rst

-As of the current version, Genomedata archives must include the underlying genomic sequence and can only be created with :ref:`genomedata-load-assembly`.
+As of the current version, Genomedata archives must include the underlying genomic sequence and can only be created with :ref:`genomedata-load-seq`.
 A Genomedata archive can be created without any tracks, however, using the following pipeline:

-1. :ref:`genomedata-load-assembly`
+1. :ref:`genomedata-load-seq`
 #. :ref:`genomedata-close-data`

 .. versionadded:: 1.2